BEST-Porto/WORKSHOP_PHP/README.md

 #### Alternative to using FEUP WEB SERVERS
 Just download the free version of the following program: https://www.mamp.info/en/

-The setup is pretty straight foward, just download this repository as a zip and use whatever folder you want.
-This will run locally on your computer so you acess it on the browser with the link localhost:port/, port being the number you choose on the setup.
+The setup is pretty straight forward, just download this repository as a zip and use whatever folder you want.
+This will run locally on your computer so you access it on the browser with the link localhost:port/, port being the number you choose on the setup.
 For example: localhost:8080